-At the end of the waiting period, students should sign an attendance roll and one of the students should take the attendance sheet to the faculty secretary in room C100 or to the Welcome Center in the Administration Building (B).
+At the end of the waiting period, students should sign an attendance roll and one of the students should take the attendance sheet to the faculty secretary in room C100 or to the Main Desk in the Administration Building (B Building).
 Students who find it necessary to miss class due to a medical condition may be eligible for a Medical Withdrawal.
-Please see the section Refund Policy: Medical Withdrawal (/current-students/student-handbook/payment/#refund).
+Please see the section "Refund Policy: Medical Withdrawal."